-All investment obligations shall be payable or redeemable at the option of the Hauppauge Public Library within such times as the proceeds will be needed to meet expenditures for purposes for which the moneys were provided and, in the case of obligations purchased with the proceeds of bonds or notes, shall be payable or redeemable at the option of the Hauppauge Public Library within two years of the date of purchase.
+All investment obligations shall be payable or redeemable at the option of the Hauppauge Public Library within such times as the proceeds will be needed to meet expenditures for purposes for which the monies were provided and, in the case of obligations purchased with the proceeds of bonds or notes, shall be payable or redeemable at the option of the Hauppauge Public Library within two years of the date of purchase.

+XI.
 Authorized Financial Institutions and Dealers

 The Hauppauge Public Library shall maintain a list of financial institutions and dealers approved for investment purposes and establish appropriate limits to the amount of investments which can be made with each financial institution or dealer.
 All financial institutions with which the Hauppauge Public Library conducts business must be credit worthy.
 Banks shall provide their most recent Consolidated Report of Condition (Call Report) at the request of the Hauppauge Public Library.
 Security dealers not affiliated with a bank shall be required to be classified as reporting dealers affiliated with the New York Federal Reserve Bank, as primary dealers.
-The Director is responsible for evaluating the financial position and maintaining a listing of proposed depositories, trading partners and custodians.
-Such listing shall be evaluated at least annually.
+The Chief Executive Officer is responsible for evaluating the financial position and maintaining a listing of proposed depositories, trading partners and custodians.
+Such listing shall be evaluated at least annually and presented to the Board of Trustees.

+XII.
 Purchase of Investments

-The Director is authorized to contract for the purchase of investments:
+The Chief Executive Officer is authorized to contract for the purchase of investments:

-1) Directly, including through a repurchase agreement, from an authorized trading partner.

-- 2) By participation in a cooperative investment program with another authorized governmental entity pursuant to Article 5G of the General Municipal Law where such program meets all the requirements set forth in the Office of the State Comptroller Opinion No. 88-46, and the specific program has been authorized by the Board of Trustees. - 3) By utilizing an ongoing investment program with an authorized tracking partner pursuant to a contract authorized by the Board of Trustees.
+- 1) Directly, including through a repurchase agreement, from an authorized trading partner. - By participation in a cooperative investment program with another authorized governmental entity pursuant to Article 5G of the General Municipal Law and in accordance with Article 3-A of the General Municipal Law.

 All purchased obligations, unless registered or inscribed in the name of the Hauppauge Public Library, shall be purchased through, delivered to and held in the custody of a bank or trust company.
-Such obligations shall be purchased, sold or presented for redemption or payment by such bank or trust company only in accordance with the prior written authorization from the Director.
+Such obligations shall be purchased, sold or presented for redemption or payment by such bank or trust company only in accordance with prior written authorization from the Chief Executive Officer of the Library.
 All such transactions shall be confirmed in writing to the Hauppauge Public Library by the bank or trust company.
-Any obligation held in custody of a bank or trust company shall be held pursuant to a written custodial agreement as described in General Municipal Law, § 10.

-The custodial agreement shall provide that securities held by the bank or trust company, as agent of and custodian for, the Hauppauge Public Library, will be kept separate and apart from the general assets of the custodial bank or trust company and will not, in any circumstances, be commingled with or become part of the backing for any other deposit or liabilities.
-The agreement shall describe how the custodian shall confirm the receipt and release of securities.
-Such agreement shall include all provisions necessary to provide the Hauppauge Public Library a perfected interest in the securities.
+Any obligation held in the custody of a bank or trust company shall be held pursuant to a written custodial agreement as described in General Municipal Law Section 10(3)(a).
+The agreement shall provide that securities held by the bank or trust company, as agent of, and custodian for, the Hauppauge Public Library, will be kept separate and apart from the general assets of the custodial bank or trust company and will not be commingled with or become part of the backing of any other deposit or other bank liability.
+The agreement shall also describe how the custodian shall confirm the receipt and release of the securities.
+Such agreement shall include all provisions necessary to secure the Library's perfected interest in the securities, and the agreement may also contain other provisions that the Library Board of Trustees deems necessary.
+The security and custodial agreements shall also include all other provisions necessary to provide the Hauppauge Public Library with a perfected interest in the securities.